Vajrayogini: Iconography

 Each aspect of Vajrayoginī's form and mandala is designed to convey a spiritual meaning.
-For example, her brilliant red-colored body symbolizes the blazing of her tummo (candali) or "inner fire" of spiritual transformation as well as life force (Shakti), blood of birth and menstrual blood.
+For example, her young age of 16 signifies the prime of youth, the potential for new beginnings and the unhindered purity of a fresh mind.
+Her brilliant red-colored body symbolizes the blazing of her tummo (candali) or "inner fire" of spiritual transformation as well as life force (Shakti), blood of birth and menstrual blood.
+The lack of clothing on her is not meant to be sexual but rather signifies the shedding of worldly concerns, ego and illusions.
 Her single face symbolizes that she has realized that all phenomena are of one nature in emptiness.
 Her two arms symbolize her realization of the two truths.
-Her three eyes symbolize her ability to see everything in the past, present and future.
+Her three eyes represent her ability to see everything in the past, present and future.
 She looks upward toward the Pure Dākiṇī Land, demonstrating her attainment of outer and inner Pure Dākiṇī Land, and indicating that she leads her followers to these attainments.
 The curved driguk knife in her right hand shows her power to cut the continuum of the delusions and obstacles of her followers and of all living beings.
 Drinking the blood from the kapala in her left hand symbolizes her experience of supreme bliss.